mikecancode/original-hexagonal-rooms/readme.txt

 The current next set of tasks for the overall game remains the same as yesterday:

-1) Write a boss battle standalone (six questions whose answers include the six colors of the game, without the player knowing)!
+1) Clean up the file names - perhaps remove all the "ex43"s at the beginning.
-2) Code the ending framework including integrating the boss battle, to be triggered when each room has 3 wins.
+2) Clean up the indenting in all files.
-3) Clean up the indenting in all files.
+3) Possibly find a better ending than "exit".
-4) Clean up the code, refactor it and test it extensively (ongoing projects).
+4) Continue refactoring the code, especially tictactoe / purple room.

 That's it for now....